ConnerPassa/Football-Research-Database/README.md

 This database is the first step in a larger obsession to understand the game at its core.
 It incorporates data from several sources, including the [`nfl_data_py`](https://github.com/nflverse/nfl_data_py) Python package, Pro Football Focus (PFF) premium stats, and OverTheCap.com contract data.

 The goal is **intelligence**.
 Much like SABRmetricians in baseball, I aim to learn about football through the lens of numbers.
 Is QB X overrated?
 Is QB Y undervalued?
+How does team A's offense match up against team B's defense?
+What are my opponents strengths and weaknesses and how can i exploit them?
 These are the types of questions I'm trying to answer.

 ## Resources Used